Coronavirus (COVID-19) – Information for Customers

 Misinformation About Vaccines and Life Insurance Benefits: Getting a COVID-19 vaccine will have no bearing on whether Mutual of Omaha (or any U.S. life insurance company) will pay a policyholder’s life insurance claims.

 Be vigilant!
-Remember to wear a mask and don’t forget these tips to help keep you safe.
+Don’t forget these tips to help keep you safe.

-- Your Medicare Part B (Medical Insurance) covers a test if you have Coronavirus.
-This test is covered when your doctor or a health care provider orders it, if you get the test on or after February 4, 2020.
+- Your Medicare Part B (Medical Insurance) covers a test if you have coronavirus.
+This test is covered when your doctor or a health care provider orders it.
 You usually pay nothing for Medicare-covered clinical diagnostic laboratory tests.
 To learn more, visit Medicare.gov.

 - Your Medicare supplement plan covers foreign travel emergency (up to plan limits) as stated in your policy.